unsw-restech/restech-docs/docs/using_katana/accessing_katana.rst

 Accessing Katana
 ################

 Anyone at UNSW can apply for a general account on Katana.
 This level is designed for those that think Katana would suit their research needs or will typically use less than 10,000 CPU hours a quarter.
 This level still gets access to the same level of support including software installation, help getting started or running their jobs.
-The only difference is the number of compute jobs that can be run at any time and how long they can run for.
+The only difference is the number of compute jobs that can be run at any time and how long they can run for - general users can only use a 12 hour :term:`Walltime`.

 If your needs require more CPU hours or consulation, some Faculties, Schools and Research Groups have invested in Katana and have a higher level of access.
 Users in this situation should speak to their supervisor.